krateoplatformops/krateo-lab/krateo-composable-finops/step8/text.md

       namespace: # namespace of the databaseConfigRef CR
 ```

-Run the following to create a new yaml configuration file and create the deployment.
+Run the following code to create a new YAML configuration file and create the deployment:
 ```plain
 echo "apiVersion: finops.krateo.io/v1
 kind: ExporterScraperConfig